joaoVictorS/JoaoVictorS/README.md

 Talk to me about
 - Front-end development using Angular , Reactjs, Vuejs..
 - Backend development using Node, Node with NestJs, PHP with Laravel,python with Django.
-- Server-render using Angular Universal.
+- Server-render using Angular Universal..
 - Creating scalable cloud architecture using Docker, Docker-Compose, Microsoft Azure and AWS.
 - Project Management and CD/CI using Gitlab-CI and Jenkins..